Is your school looking for a high-energy author visit? Something that covers writing, drawing, storytelling, and social studies? Invite Nathan Hale!

 Please keep workshop size under forty students.

-$3000 per school day.
+My fee starting 2020/2021 is $3500 per school day.
 This flat fee covers my honorarium and travel expenses.
+I will do as many presentations, workshops, and activities as your school day schedule permits.

 Best location for presentation